vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/kriyA/venkaTa-nAtha-shAkhA/vishvAsa-sankalanam/gauDIya-nitya-karma-tiraskAraH.md

 karma/ dharma should be taken to refer to various non nitya karmas.
 Particularly, rAmAnuja takes such verses to refer to "karma-yoga" - which is understood to be daily scheduled performance of specific services to the Lord - separate from nitya-naimittika-karma-s
 (where there is no question of abandonment by any dhArmika).

+This approach is far simpler to understand, defend and practice compared to the confusion and complexity of the approach proposed by bhakti-sandarbha 173.

 #### लोक-सङ्ग्रह-विषयः
 Indeed, even this karma yoga (not nitya-naimittika) is urged on to jNAna-yogins for loka-sangraha/ guidance of karma-yogins in -